Titan's women ethnic wear brand Taneira eyes Rs 300 cr revenue in FY23 | Business

 - India

-Titan Company's women ethnic wear brand Taneira eyes about two-fold growth in revenue at Rs 300 crore in current fiscal year, and Rs 1,000 crore by FY27.
+Titan Company's women ethnic wear brand Taneira eyes about multi-fold growth in revenue at Rs 300 crore in current fiscal year, and Rs 1,000 crore by FY27.

 Launched in 2017, Taneira is the latest in-house brand from Titan.
 It aims to tap the huge ethnic apparel segment.